Cornish Art History

-Kurt Jackson is the best know of the 'horizon' painters in Cornwall.
-Kurt's work is widely known and he is one of Cornwall's most prolific and commercially succesful artists.
+Kurt Jackson is the best known of the 'horizon painters' in Cornwall.
+Kurt's work is widely known and he is one of Cornwall's most prolific and commercially successful artists.
 Kurt has exhibited widely and his work has developed to include large scale canvases.
 Like the artist John Dyer he is also well known for his environmental work and was also a resident artist alongside John Dyer at Eden's Live 8 Concert.

 Joanne Short is one of Cornwall's most established artists & her paintings are truly unique in their style and construction.
 They bring to us a strong but gentle view of her world and focus on the beauty, pattern and life that is found in the landscape.
 She featured in the ITV series 'The Painted Garden' and many collectors marveled at the way she confidently commits paint to her canvas en plein-air.
 Joanne Short is married to John Dyer.